-It is important to note that these organisations have been accredited – approved – by the SAPS.
-Once DSS is granted, the member is now considered a dedicated shooter in terms of the FCA, and qualifies for the extra privileges afforded by the act.
+It is important to note that the SAPS have accredited – approved – these organisations.
+When an organisation grants DSS to a member, that member is now considered a dedicated shooter in terms of the FCA.
+And qualifies for the extra privileges afforded by the act.

-Not a thing more needs to be done by such member.
+Said member does not have to do a thing more.
 There are no degrees of dedication for the purposes envisioned by the FCA.

-It is a gun-control technique written into the FCA by which more control is exerted over those who wish to possess firearms, and once complied with its relevance must not be overstated.
+It is simply a gun-control technique written into the FCA by which more control is exerted over those who wish to possess firearms.
+And once complied with, its relevance must not be overstated.

 “Dedicated”, in its plain language meaning, can be defined as being devoted to a task or purpose.
 This is a whole different kettle of fish.

 Degrees of dedication are surely present.
 Some pistol shooters may scoff at another that shoots 1000 rounds per year, while they are pushing 20 000 or more.
-They, in turn, may be surprised that the likes of Vogel et al may shoot that amount per month.
+They, in turn, may be surprised that the likes of Vogel et al probably shoots that amount per month.